Empowering students and expanding opportunities

 Frosh Mosh Peer Mentors

 Looking for a way to become an FGCU student leader?
 Frosh Mosh Peer Mentors are a group of students trained as peer educators who are comfortable in facilitating topics around diversity, social justice and leadership.
 The goal of each Frosh Mosh Peer Mentor is to build a relationship with their student mentee group, work towards a smooth transition, and foster the growth in each of their mentees leadership potential.
+We hire new Frosh Mosh Peer Mentors annually in the months of October/November.

 Cultural CelebrationsToggle More Info